 Difference Between Wi-Fi and Ethernet

 Wi-Fi vs Ethernet is the comparative technologies for internet access.
-The evolution of internet technologies and wireless access to the internet gaining a high demand for both business and personal use.
+The evolution of internet technologies and wireless access to the internet, gaining a high demand for both business and personal use.
 Wi-Fi is the technology that uses radio waves to connect mobile and access devices through the internet.
 Whereas Ethernet is based upon LAN and physical wired connection for internet communication.
-Wi-Fi is easy to set up and configure whereas Ethernet is a bit difficult to need experienced professionals to set up.
-Wi-Fi provides slower transfer speed compared to the Ethernet.
-For Wi-Fi, data encryption is recommended whereas Ethernet data security is higher compared to Wi-Fi.
+Wi-Fi is easy to set up and configure, whereas Ethernet is a bit difficult to need experienced professionals to set up.
+Wi-Fi provides a slower transfer speed compared to Ethernet.
+For Wi-Fi, data encryption is recommended, whereas Ethernet data security is higher compared to Wi-Fi.

 What is Wi-Fi?

 Wi-Fi is a network technology that enables mobile devices to connect to the Internet wirelessly or to promote wireless communication.
 Wireless LANs have exponentially evolved from high-priced network solutions to mainstream innovation in just a few years.
 The elimination of the networking port from the equation and separating the device connection from the direct physical position at the end of the cord has certainly made wireless LANs simple and functional.
 The best thing about wireless service is a mobility-without cable; no cabling means easy movement and expansion.
 A free wireless network was developed with the concept of Wi-Fi technology.
 Mobility is the clearest advantage of wireless networking.